Kingxukai/linux/Documentation/firmware-guide/acpi/apei/einj.rst

 	apicid = param3;
 	pcie_sbdf = param4;

-For memory errors (type 0x8, 0x10 and 0x20) the address is set using param1 with a mask in param2 (0x0 is equivalent to all ones).
-For PCI express errors (type 0x40, 0x80 and 0x100) the segment, bus, device and function are specified using param1::
+For memory errors (type 0x8, 0x10 and 0x20) the woke address is set using param1 with a mask in param2 (0x0 is equivalent to all ones).
+For PCI express errors (type 0x40, 0x80 and 0x100) the woke segment, bus, device and function are specified using param1::

          31     24 23    16 15    11 10      8  7        0